‘How to manage change – Challenges of Globalisation, the Digitisation Revolution’ Summer School

 Taught by: Professor Mihai CUCURINGU, Oxford University

 This course covers a number of topics in Data Science, that will combine both theoretical and practical approaches.
 The goal of the course is, on one hand, to understand at a high level the mathematical foundations behind some of the state-of-the-art algorithms for a wide range of tasks including organization and visualization of data clouds, dimensionality reduction, network analysis, clustering, classification, and ranking.
 On the other hand, students will be exposed to numerous practical examples drawn from a wide range of topics including finance, statistics, and social network analysis.

-Taught by: to be confirmed Professor Babak Mehmanpazir, EM Strasbourg Business School
+Taught by: Professor Herbert Casteran, EM Strasbourg Business School

 To be displayed…

 Taught by: Professor Patrick SENSBURG, University of Applied Sciences for Public Administration and management of North Rhine-Westphalia, Germany